JJM912/Myproject/README.md

 - The Reading section may not run smoothly on some mobile phones.
 - The readability of the Reading section can be improved further, especially on small screens.
-- The app currently uses a local SQLite database, so long-term data storage may be limited depending on the deployment environment.
-- The reading content and vocabulary are currently managed through code, so non-technical teachers may need support when updating materials.
-- More detailed analytics could be added to better track student progress.

 ---